 Overview¶

 Chebyshev2 implements a pseudo-spectral parameterization on Chebyshev points of the second kind.
 Instead of coefficients, the parameters are function values at Chebyshev points, and evaluation uses barycentric interpolation.
-The class also provides differentiation and integration matrices for spectral calculus.
+The class also provides differentiation matrices and exact rectangular integration matrices for spectral calculus.

 Key Functionality / API¶

-Point(N, j[, a, b])andPoints(N[, a, b])return Chebyshev points.CalculateWeights(N, x[, a, b])returns barycentric interpolation weights.DerivativeWeights(N, x[, a, b])returns derivative weights.DifferentiationMatrix(N[, a, b])andIntegrationMatrix(N[, a, b])provide spectral operators.IntegrationWeights(N[, a, b])andDoubleIntegrationWeights(N[, a, b])provide quadrature weights.
+Point(N, j[, a, b])andPoints(N[, a, b])return Chebyshev points.CalculateWeights(N, x[, a, b])returns barycentric interpolation weights.DerivativeWeights(N, x[, a, b])returns derivative weights.DifferentiationMatrix(N[, a, b])differentiates values at N nodes.IntegrationMatrix(N[, a, b])maps N derivative values to N+1 exact antiderivative values with F(a)=0.IntegrationWeights(N[, a, b])andDoubleIntegrationWeights(N[, a, b])provide quadrature weights.

 Usage Example¶

-This example inspects the Chebyshev points, interpolation weights, and the differentiation matrix.
+This example inspects the Chebyshev points, interpolation weights, differentiation matrix, and exact integration matrix.

 import numpy as np